ocrearyy/Bootstrap-Desktop-Portfolio/README.md

 # Portfolio Setup for Desktop and mobile version skeleton

-> This is my Portfolio page created as part of microverse requirement to utilize my skills learned to build a portfolio page to showcase my work.
+> This is my Bootstrap Portfolio page created as part of microverse requirement to utilize my skills learned to build a portfolio page to showcase my work.

 ## Built With